TmoodGitHub/Software-Engineer-Portfolio/README.md

-# 🤖 Tmood AI Portfolio Chatbot
+# 🤖 A Software Engineer Porfolio with AI Chatbot

 A fully responsive developer portfolio built with React, Vite, and Tailwind CSS.
 It is designed for performance, responsiveness, and clean UI/UX, featuring a theme toggle, animated transitions, section-based navigation, and a starry animated background with occasional shooting meteors visible in dark mode.
 The site also includes a custom AI chatbot powered by OpenAI, Python, and embeddings, trained on my resume, GitHub, and LinkedIn to answer recruiter and developer-related questions in a conversational way.